Dealing with Divorce

 Kids are going to have different reactions.
-Tell them they can tell you anything.
-No matter what they’re feeling.
-Admit that this is upsetting and unsettling for everyone.
-Even you.
-And they shouldn’t feel the need to hide their feelings or keep them inside.
+Tell them they can tell you anything, no matter what they’re feeling.
+Admit that this is upsetting and unsettling for everyone—even you.
+Tell them they shouldn’t feel the need to hide their feelings or keep them inside.

 Never tell them they “shouldn’t” feel a certain way.
 Whatever their reactions, let them know that they’re natural.

 While some kids may seem sad, others may be angry.
-Or they may act out now, or later, in other situations.
-Be sure to let your children’s teachers and school counselors know what’s going on so they can help keep an eye out for anything unusual.
+They may act out now or later, in other situations.
+Be sure to let your children’s teachers and school counselors know what’s going on.
+They can help keep an eye out for anything unusual.

-That being said, they may have no reaction at all.
-That’s okay too.
-It may take awhile for things to sink in.
+That being said, your kids may have no reaction at all.
+That’s okay, too.
+It may take a while for things to sink in.
 Or they may simply not be ready to share.
-You’re there for them whenever they’re ready to talk.
+Make sure they know you’re there for them whenever they’re ready to talk.

-Your ex doesn’t show up for visitation.
-Resist the urge to scream or speak poorly of your ex-spouse.
+- If your ex doesn’t show up for visitation: Resist the urge to scream or speak poorly of your ex-spouse.
 Your ex is still your children’s parent and they love him or her.
-Let your children know you’ll wait a certain amount of time (“We’ll wait for Daddy until 10:00 and if he doesn’t get here, we’ll go to the park,”), and then leave.
+Let your children know you’ll wait a certain amount of time (“We’ll wait for Daddy/Mommy until noon and if he/she doesn’t get here, we’ll go to the park.”), and then leave.

-You’ve got a new boyfriend or girlfriend.
-Divorce is full of adjustments.
+- If you have a new boyfriend or girlfriend: Divorce is full of adjustments.
 First, your kids had to get used to you and your spouse living apart.
 Now they need to get used to you with a new partner.
 Talk to them about how your new social life makes them feel.
 See what you can do to make the experience easier all around.
 Try to keep to your usual routines with your children.
-And make sure your new partner doesn’t take time away from your children.
+Make sure your new partner doesn’t take time away from your children.

-Your children want to spend more (or less) time with the other parent.
-Even if you have a custody arrangement set in place, your children may want to do their own thing.
-Depending on the children’s ages, you may be okay with being flexible.
+- If your children want to spend more (or less) time with the other parent: Even if you have a custody arrangement set in place, your children may want to do their own thing.
+Depending on the children’s ages, you may be ok with being flexible.
 But do make sure the children are seeing both parents during whatever arrangement you make.